-Buckley and Company Solicitors have a proven history in advising and guiding our clients through the legal stages and the fees involved in purchasing property, be it for residential or commercial purposes.
+Do you need assistance with property tax advice?
+Taxation and property can be a tricky number for most, luckily we have a proven history of advising and guiding our clients through the legal stages and the fees involved in purchasing property.
+This can be for either residential or commercial purposes.

-Property Tax takes the form of a number of taxes or fees, payable depending on the value of the property that has been purchased, the land on which it is situated and whether the buyer is purchasing property for the first time or for commercial use.
+Property Tax takes the form of several taxes or fees (payable depending on the value of the property that has been purchased) on the land on which it is situated and whether the buyer is purchasing the property for the first time or for commercial use.

 A property used for commercial use may be rented out by the purchaser for business or accommodation purposes, or used as their own business premises.

-Stamp duty is the tax payable to the Government, the paperwork that transfers ownership of the property to you.
-This is now an online process, and the amount to be paid is decided on the value of the property.
+Stamp duty is a tax you pay to the government when you buy property or land.
+It’s like a fee for transferring ownership from the seller to you.
+It’s an important part of the paperwork involved in the buying process.
+However, this is now an online process, and the amount to be paid is decided on the value of the property.

 Buckley and Company Solicitors calculate the rate of stamp duty owed by you, and we obtain this from you before the close of the sale.
 The latest Stamp Duty rate was set in 2010 and is calculated at 1% of the residential property value.